NeoLorenzo/productivity-pwa/README.md

 -   [ ] **Social Sharing:** Add a button to the profile that allows users to generate and share a summary of their stats or achievements to social media.
 -   [ ] **Friend System:** Implement functionality to send friend requests and view the (privacy-controlled) profiles and stats of friends.

-### ✍️ Journaling & Reflections
--   [ ] **Post-Session Reflection Prompt:** After completing a session, prompt the user with optional fields to reflect on their experience, including rating their sleep, energy, mood, and focus on a 1-5 scale.
--   [ ] **Structured Note-Taking:** Evolve the "notes" field into two distinct prompts: "Note about self" (to capture feelings and mental state) and "Note to self" (to capture ideas and information to remember).
--   [ ] **Dedicated Journaling Feature:** Create a separate, more robust journaling tracker for daily entries, independent of timed sessions.

-### 📱 Mindful Tech Usage
--   [ ] **Manual Screen Time Logging:** Introduce a dedicated page for users to manually log their daily screen time.
-This feature turns a technical limitation (inability to auto-track) into a tool for mindfulness, requiring users to consciously confront their digital habits.
--   [ ] **Frictionless Entry:** The UI will be optimized for speed.
-At the end of the day, the user can open their device's native screen time report, check the screen time, and input it into the PWA.
--   [ ] **Categorization & Integration:** Users can log their total screen time or optionally break it down by specific apps they wish to monitor (e.g., Instagram, YouTube).
-This logged time will be categorized as 'Play,' directly impacting the Harmony Score and the "Average Day" visualization.

-### 🗓️ Scheduling & Pacing
--   [ ] **Recurring Task Scheduler:** Implement a new system for creating tasks that repeat on a flexible schedule (e.g., "Publish article every 3 days").
--   [ ] **Visual Task Calendar:** A dedicated calendar view will automatically plot all past and future instances of recurring tasks.
-Users can see their entire schedule at a glance and quickly mark a task as complete, which updates its next due date.
--   [ ] **The "Pacing Score":** Introduce a new daily metric that gamifies consistency.
-This score calculates whether the user is ahead of, on track with, or behind schedule across all their recurring tasks.
--   [ ] **Dynamic Point System:** The Pacing Score will directly influence the user's daily Productivity Points.
-Being ahead of schedule will provide a daily point bonus, rewarding proactive work.
-Falling behind will apply a small daily penalty, encouraging users to stay on track.

-### 📊 New Trackers & Integrations
--   [ ] **Task Modification History:** Log all changes to tasks (creations, edits, deletions) into a separate, viewable "Task History" log, with an option to clear this history in the settings.
--   [ ] **GitHub Integration:** Implement an optional feature to connect a GitHub account and automatically award points or log tasks based on commit activity (e.g., lines of code written).
--   [ ] **Basic Fitness Tracker:** Add a simple module to log workouts or physical activities, contributing to the overall life balance.

 ### 🌐 Data, Offline & Location Services
 -   [ ] **Full Offline Mode:** Implement a "local-first" data strategy.
 All data will be saved to the device's local storage immediately and then synced with Firebase in the background when a connection is available.
 -   [ ] **Sign-in Flexibility:** Allow users to use the app in a limited, local-only mode without signing in.
 The option to sign in and sync data will be available on the profile page.
 -   [ ] **Location Intelligence:** Integrate a reverse geocoding API to convert raw location coordinates (latitude, longitude) into human-readable place names (e.g., "City Park Library") in the session history.
 -   [ ] **Location Heatmap:** Create a new map-based visualization that shows the locations where the user is most productive.

-### ✨ UI/UX Enhancements
--   [ ] **Central Action Button:** Replace the static bottom navigation with a central `+` button (Floating Action Button style).
-Tapping it will reveal more pages like "Timer" and the rest of the new pages.
--   [ ] **Visual Polish & Theming:** Continue replacing text-based buttons with intuitive icons, refine the overall color scheme, and implement a dark/light mode switch in the settings.
--   [ ] **PWA Onboarding Prompt:** For users on a mobile browser, implement a non-intrusive UI element that explains the benefits of installing the app to their home screen and provides simple instructions.

 ### 🔔 Notifications & Nudges
 -   [ ] **Customizable Push Notifications:** Implement opt-in push notifications for reminders.
 Users will be able to choose a "motivator persona" that changes the tone of the notifications.